iRobot Roomba Combo J7 Plus review

 The iRobot app is really fun, allowing you to do everything from map setup, clean zone suggestions and explore obstacles encountered (Image credit: Future)

 Mapping is excellent, and it doesn’t end after your robot’s initial mapping task; the Combo J7 Plus continues to learn.
-It can detect different surface types and provides estimations in the app of where different rooms start and end.
-Even in larger, split rooms like our testing environment, it was able to identify where the living room space ended and where the kitchen/dining room began.
+It can detect different surface types and provides estimations in the app of where different rooms start and end (these room dividers are adjustable).
+Even in larger, open plan rooms, it was able to identify where the living room space ended and where the kitchen/dining room began.
 It also noted the area in my kitchen where I most often stand to cook as a cleaning zone that requires more attention, notifying me in the app that it had a new recommendation.

-The zoning feature also helped us solve a particular challenge we face with robot vacuums: doorstops.
+The zoning feature also helped me solve a particular challenge I tend to face with robot vacuums: doorstops.
 Living in an apartment with heavy fire doors that close without a doorstop isn’t the best setup for a robot vacuum that can’t open doors, and the bot doesn’t yet recognize doorstops as an obstacle, so it frequently dislodged them.
-However, with the zoning tool, we were able to fence off the area where our door is and stop the vacuum from imprisoning itself.
+However, with the zoning tool, I was able to fence off the area where my door is and stop the vacuum from imprisoning itself.

 Swipe to scroll horizontally